 The ambulance in John Madden Football '92, which can end up inadvertently running over other players while tending to the injured player.

-The memetic Darren Sharper Madden videos put up by Demetry James on YouTube ("HARDEST HITTING SAFETY IN THE LEEEEEAAAAGUUUUEEEE!!!"); Sharper was arrested in 2014 and charged with several counts of rape and sexual assault over the years, with each victim claiming they were drugged via laced drinks by Sharper beforehand.
+The memetic Darren Sharper Madden videos put up by Demetry James on YouTube ("HARDEST HITTING SAFETY IN THE LEEEEEAAAAGUUUUEEEE!!!"); Sharper was arrested in 2014 and charged with, and eventually pleaded guilty to, several counts of rape and sexual assault over the years, with each victim claiming they were drugged via laced drinks by Sharper beforehand.

 One of the announcer's lines in Madden NFL 15 is "A Baltimore Raven who will beat you in many ways is Ray Rice."
 Rice became the center of the NFL's domestic violence scandal that season.

 Released in August 2014, Madden NFL 15 has a Cold Open tutorial that has you in a playoff game between the Carolina Panthers and Seattle Seahawks, in which you guide the Panthers to a last-second victory.
 The teams would meet in that season's playoffs, and the Panthers wouldn't even come close to winning.

 Hype Aversion: Madden is undoubtedly the single most popular multi-platform franchise, but there are some people who will refuse to play it precisely because of that popularity.